ldci/OpenCV3-red/README.md

 ###You must use 32-bit version of dynamically linked libraries.

+### NEW DECEMBER 20 2016

+Including face processing sample (see Sample directory)

+Including a very basic  manual to use Red and OpenCV

 ### NEW: DECEMBER 8 2016

 All code is now compatible with Red 061 and master branch.